godfreynolan/jetpacks/readme.md

 ## Setup
 To setup the `Benchmark` jetpack, this [guide](https://developer.android.com/topic/performance/benchmarking/macrobenchmark-overview) from the Android developer documentation was followed.
 This will create a new module in the project to contain `macro` and/or `micro` benchmark tests.

-In addition, the following line will need to be added to the `project` level `build.gradle
+In addition, the following line was added to the `project` level `build.gradle`
 ```gradle
 plugins {